KristianShishoev/bulgarian-grain-exchange/README.md

 # bulgarian-grain-exchange

-A JavaEE website, that makes available users to buy and sell grain also offers useful information about grain prices.
+A JavaEE backend application, that makes available users to buy and sell grain also offers useful information about grain prices.

 # Running application